-Individuals may file a report without revealing their identity.
-No disciplinary action will be taken against an alleged aggressor based solely on an anonymous report.
-Anonymous reports can be filed at the school or district office as written statements or using the Incident Reporting Form.
 Individuals may ask that their identities be kept secret from the accused and other students.
 Like anonymous reports, no disciplinary action will be taken against an alleged aggressor based solely on a confidential report.
 (Example: A student tells a playground supervisor about a classmate being bullied but asks that nobody know who reported the incident.
 The supervisor says, "I won't be able to punish the bullies unless you or someone else who saw it is willing to let me use their names, but I can start hanging out near the basketball court, if that would help.")

-2. Non-confidential
+c.
+Non-confidential